-It’s been almost a year since Disney first tested the concept of adding an interactive crypt to The Haunted Mansion’s queue and after weeks of construction, theme park guests waiting in line to enter the boundless realm of the supernatural could today see, hear, and interact with a few playful spooks before even stepping inside the attraction.
+It’s been almost a year since Disney first tested the concept of adding an interactive crypt to The Haunted Mansion’s queue, and after weeks of construction, theme park Guests waiting in line to enter the boundless realm of the supernatural could today see, hear, and interact with a few playful spooks before even stepping inside the attraction.

-In the former location of the turnstiles in the Haunted Mansion queue, guests now have the option to split off to the left to what Disney calls “the graveyard,” or stay to the right and proceed directly into the attraction.
-A cast member was stationed at this split to instruct guests what the difference between the two lines was.
+In the former location of the turnstiles in the Haunted Mansion queue, Guests now have the option to split off to the left to what Disney calls “the graveyard” or stay to the right and proceed directly into the attraction.
+A Cast Member was stationed at this split to instruct Guests what the difference between the two lines was.

-During the soft opening, I had a chance to experience the new Haunted Mansion queue area, bringin back a photo-filled report and walkthrough for you below.
+During the soft opening, I had a chance to experience the new Haunted Mansion queue area, bringing back a photo-filled report and walkthrough for you below.
 But first, enjoy a video showing off all of the interactive elements of the new Haunted Mansion queue:

-As guests take the left turn into the graveyard, they first come upon a row of what are five potentially talking busts:
+As Guests take the left turn into the graveyard, they first come upon a row of what are five potentially talking busts:

-Bertie – Avid hunter and expert shot, in the end that’s what he got.
+Bertie – Avid hunter and expert shot; in the end, that’s what he got.

 Aunt Florence – Never did a dishonorable deed.
 Yet found face down in canary seed.

 Uncle Jacob – Greed was the poison he had swallowed.
-He went first, the others followed.
+He went.
+First, the others followed.
 His killer’s face he surely knew, now try to discover who killed who.